 "Cut your hair.
 You look like your mother with that thatched roof."

 "My mother?"
 Like most teenagers in the 60s I had told myself that I would never grow up to be my father.
-Nothing had warned me about my mother.
+Nobody had warned me about my mother.
 The hair had to go.

 "Yes, your mother."